Caltech-IPAC/kete/docs/tutorials/kona.rst

     dx, dy = frame_wcs.pixel_shape
     for x, y in zip([0, 0, dx, dx], [0, dy, dy, 0]):
         coord = frame_wcs.pixel_to_world(x, y).icrs
-        corners.append(neospy.Vector.from_ra_dec(coord.ra.deg, coord.dec.deg))
+        corners.append(apohele.Vector.from_ra_dec(coord.ra.deg, coord.dec.deg))

     # Build a generic FOV from the corners and the state of the observer
-    fov = neospy.fov.RectangleFOV.from_corners(corners, sc_state)
+    fov = apohele.fov.RectangleFOV.from_corners(corners, sc_state)

 MPC Orbit Data
 --------------

 Next we must collect orbit information from the Minor Planet Center (MPC).
-We will load all known objects from their database, convert them to a Neospy State, and propagate those states to the epoch near the FITs file epoch we opened.
+We will load all known objects from their database, convert them to a apohele State, and propagate those states to the epoch near the FITs file epoch we opened.